 - Haiti has confirmed cases of COVID-19 within its borders.

-- The government of Haiti has implemented measures to limit the spread of COVID-19.
+- The Government of Haiti has implemented measures to limit the spread of COVID-19.
 Schools, universities, vocational centers, and factories are closed until further notice; gatherings larger than 10 people have been banned.
 Mask wearing is required in public and in instances where social distancing cannot be maintained.

-- The Haitian Ministry of Health (MSPP) have set up isolation mechanisms for suspected patients while they are conducting the test for COVID-19.
+- MSPP has set up isolation mechanisms for patients exhibiting symptoms while they are conducting the test for COVID-19.